 The planning of the battle can only be done once we've seen the enemy army and the battlefield, and it should be in harmony with the design of the army.
 Moreover, once the battle has started, we will have only some seconds to sketch its course, so it has to be something simple and effective.
 Complicated strategies often fail because they are difficult to implement; they require too much unit management.

 The strategies in this section belong to the realm of army design.
 Furthermore, they are of general purpose.
 If we know the faction/s we are facing we can and should design the army having this in mind, in order to exploit their weaker points.

-Finally, there are two general rules when designing the army and planifying the battle.
+Finally, there are two general rules when designing the army and planning the battle.
 First, you should always try to have the maximum number of available units, i.e., all the unit slots used.
 If we have less units than our foe we could be easily outflanked and that's something we want to avoid (I think in Warhammer games this isn't so critical).
-Second, don't leave holes in your lines.
+Second, don't leave gaps in your lines.
 This also includes not leaving gaps between your lines and your allies' ones on multiplayer games.
 Gaps can be used by the enemies to kill your missile units and rearcharge you, and that's something you want to avoid.

 Note: when I talk in this page of gaps, I mean big gaps, that enemy cavalry can use to outflank.
 The gaps that I talk about on missile infantry sections are small gaps that can't be used by enemy cavalry for this purpose.